-11 The risks should then be compared to areas of risk 12 not limited to aviation.
-The application of resources should 13 go on the public transit system leads me to believe that we need to look closely at our real risks and security priorities.
-I believe that the current and historical intelligence related to this rationale, the rationale for making permanent the ADIZ, needs to be examined in depth prior to any further attempt to make this permanent.
+- on the public transit system leads me to believe that we need - 2 to - 3 look closely at our real risks and security priorities.
+I - 4 believe that the current and historical intelligence related to

-Recent terrorist attacks in both London and Madrid

-4 I suggest a methodology that's used in the 5 community
+- this rationale, the rationale for making permanent the ADIZ, - 2 needs to be examined in depth prior to any further attempt to - 3 make this permanent. - I suggest a methodology that's used in the - 5 community - 6 right now.

-right now.
 It's called the National Intelligence Estimate.
-It takes into consideration all-source intelligence from the entire

-9 government.
-It's peer reviewed and when it is finally issued 10 it

-11 represents a consensus opinion.
-To the best of my knowledge, 12 the current plans and airspace restrictions that we currently 13 have were put in place prior to any detailed threat assessment 14 being accomplished due to the exigent circumstances following 15 the 9-11 attacks and immediately prior to the Iraq invasion.

-16 As President Bush stated, 9-11 changed everything.
-17 Following the 9-11 attacks, the United States has made a huge commitment to homeland security.
-The large portion of the 18 19 funding and programs targeted aviation security.
-The post-9-11 20 emphasis on aviation security has clearly reduced the risks of 21 airborne terrorist attack, but I believe the new lower level of 22 risk is not reflected in the ADIZ and FRZ restrictions covered 23 in the NPRM.

-24Rather than beat that to death any further, I'd25just
+It - 7 takes into consideration all-source intelligence from the - 8 entire - 9 government.
+It's peer reviewed and when it is finally issued - 10 it - 11 represents a consensus opinion.
+To the best of my knowledge, - 12 the current plans and airspace restrictions that we currently - 13 have were put in place prior to any detailed threat assessment - 14 being accomplished due to the exigent circumstances following - 15 the 9-11 attacks and immediately prior to the Iraq invasion. - 16 As President Bush stated, 9-11 changed everything. - 17 Following the 9-11 attacks, the United States has made a huge - 18 commitment to homeland security.
+The large portion of the - 19 funding and programs targeted aviation security.
+The post-9-11 - 20 emphasis on aviation security has clearly reduced the risks of - 21 airborne terrorist attack, but I believe the new lower level of - 22 risk is not reflected in the ADIZ and FRZ restrictions covered - in the NPRM. - 24 Rather than beat that to death any further, I'd - 25 just - 26 like to summarize it and say I believe it is essential that we

-26 like to summarize it and say I believe it is essential that we 1 reevaluate the risk of aerial terrorism to the National Capital 2 Region before we implement a twenty-first century aerial 3 Maginot 4 Line that is not based on the current threat, consumes huge 5 amounts of tax dollars perhaps more wisely spent in higher-risk areas, and gives a false sense of security to the public.
-Having said that, I'd like to move on to some of the impacts of the ADIZ if I could.
-Excuse me for skipping around on this, but again I'm cutting out portions of what I intended to say, and that may be to your benefit, frankly, but we'll find
+- 1 reevaluate the risk of aerial terrorism to the National Capital - 2 Region before we implement a twenty-first century aerial - 3 Maginot - 4 Line that is not based on the current threat, consumes huge

-9 out.

-10 Impact of the ADIZ on pilots and FAA air traffic Aircraft entering and exiting or operating within the 11 control.
-ADIZ are subject to special requirements unique to the ADIZ 12 13 which do not exist anywhere else in the United States airspace 14 system.
-For practical purposes, the ADIZ procedures have the 15 most significant effect on small general aviation aircraft 16 operating under visual flight rules at relatively low altitudes 17 within the ADIZ and below the Washington tri-area class B 18 airspace.
+- 1 amounts of tax dollars perhaps more wisely spent in higher-risk - 2 areas, and gives a false sense of security to the public. - 3 Having said that, I'd like to move on to some of - 4 the - 5 impacts of the ADIZ if I could.
+Excuse me for skipping around - 6 on this, but again I'm cutting out portions of what I intended - 7 to say, and that may be to your benefit, frankly, but we'll - 8 find - 9 out. - 10 Impact of the ADIZ on pilots and FAA air traffic - 11 control.
+Aircraft entering and exiting or operating within the - 12 ADIZ are subject to special requirements unique to the ADIZ - 13 which do not exist anywhere else in the United States airspace - 14 system.
+For practical purposes, the ADIZ procedures have the - 15 most significant effect on small general aviation aircraft - 16 operating under visual flight rules at relatively low altitudes - 17 within the ADIZ and below the Washington tri-area class B - 18 airspace. - 19 The only general requirement for VFR operations - 20 within this airspace prior to the implementation of the ADIZ - 21 was - 22 for VFR aircraft to have an altitude reporting mode C radar - transponder in operation.
+There was no requirement for any - 24 contact with FAA air traffic control system for these - operations.
+The impact on FAA ATC of ADIZ VFR operations is - 26 now

-19 The only general requirement for VFR operations 20 within this airspace prior to the implementation of the ADIZ 21 was for VFR aircraft to have an altitude reporting mode C radar transponder in operation.
-There was no requirement for any contact with FAA air traffic control system for these operations.
-The impact on FAA ATC of ADIZ VFR operations is now significant and costly and raises important safety concerns.
-Prior to the establishment of the ADIZ, the FAA ATC system had little if any role in the conduct of the overwhelming majority of VFR flights conducted within the 3,000 square miles of airspace comprising the ADIZ.
+- 1 significant and costly and raises important safety concerns. - 2 Prior to the establishment of the ADIZ, the FAA ATC system had - 3 little if any role in the conduct of the overwhelming majority